ZeeeeCS/Sales-Forcasting-For-retail-store/README.md

 ### 🎯 Overview

 This project provides a **Streamlit** dashboard for forecasting daily retail sales.
-It allows users to upload their own sales data in a CSV format and instantly generate sales forecasts using two powerful machine learning models: **Prophet** (by Meta) and a **Long Short-Term Memory (LSTM)** neural network.
+It allows users to upload their own sales data in a CSV format and instantly generate sales forecasts using two powerful machine learning models: **Prophet** (by Meta) , **Sarima** and a **Long Short-Term Memory (LSTM)** neural network.
 The dashboard evaluates the performance of each model and provides key metrics to help you choose the best one for your data.

 ### 🚀 Features